jpravetz/epdoc-strava/README.md

 }
 ```

+Notes:
-Note that $HOME is resolved by trying, in order, the ENV variables HOME, HOMEPATH and USERPROFILE.
+# $HOME is resolved by trying, in order, the ENV variables HOME, HOMEPATH and USERPROFILE.
+# athleteId may alternatively be specified as a command line parameter

 Applications
 ------------